 You know about Kegel exercises, you’ve tried to do them, and you’ve seen minimal results.
 That is frustrating!
 1 in 4 women do Kegel exercises incorrectly, and who can blame them when you can’t see anything.
 Then when you learn, it is still hard to keep it up multiple times a day every day.
 What next?
-The good news is there are a bunch of Kegel exercise devices and Kegel machines on the market that can improve your pelvic floor health.
+The good news is there are a bunch of Kegel exercise devices and Kegel machines on the market that can help you strengthen and tone those pelvic floor muscles.
 The best Kegel exercisers teach you how to do the pelvic floor exercises correctly.
 Even better, some can do the work for you.

 What’s the big deal about pelvic floor health?

 In addition to supporting pelvic organs, your pelvic floor muscles control how effective your contractions are when you go to the bathroom.
 Statistics show 1 in 3 women in the US experience incontinence, and those who procrastinate addressing the problem might need more intense treatment, such as a physical therapist or even surgery.
 Stress urinary incontinence occurs when your bladder leaks under sudden pressure, like when you laugh, sneeze, or cough.
 Even exercising can trigger bladder leakage.
 Tightening these pelvic floor muscles by using a Kegel exerciser gives you better control to stop bladder leaks.

 How do Kegel exercisers work?

 Your pelvic floor consists of a network of layered muscles, kind of like a hammock, that supports your bladder, uterus, vagina, and rectum.
 Just as with the rest of your body, these muscles need exercise to stay toned and function correctly.
 Kegels exercisers target these pelvic floor muscles, teaching your body to contract and release the muscles to tighten and improve strength.
 Some Kegel exercise devices use internal, vaginal probes to either train you how to do Kegels or actually do them for you.
 External Kegel exercisers are not invasive and stimulate your muscles to do Kegels longer and stronger than you could on your own.

 What’s the best Kegel exerciser for me?